AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios_uikit.md

 3. Run your app.
     The app is now the host of the Interactive Live Streaming event.

-4. In your browser on another machine, navigate to https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.
+5. In your browser on another device, navigate to the [Basic Communication sample app](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/), update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.

-   The user in the browser is a member of the audience in the event.
+## Next steps

+In a test or production environment, use a token server to generate token is recommended to ensure communication security, see [Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive%20Broadcast/token_server?platform=All%20Platforms) for details.